THE MENTAL MAPS

 Germán Herrera, 2021, 9 min.

-Video briefly describes my interpretation of an approach to the healing process, originally propossed by David Levi Strauss in: Between Dog & Wolf: Essays on Art & Politics.
+This video briefly describes my interpretation of an approach to the healing process, originally propossed by David Levi Strauss in: Between Dog & Wolf: Essays on Art & Politics.
 Duration 3:00 min

 .:.